-Thousands of Scuba Divers flock to Belize annually, and most of them only have the Great Blue Hole to check off their list.
+Thousands of Scuba Divers flock to Belize annually, and most of them only have the Belize Blue Hole to check off their bucket list.
 It is perhaps the most famous dive site in Belize, definitely one of the most advertised by domestic tourism investors, yet it disappoints many divers.
-Imagine, after weeks or months of anticipation and after all the hyped up articles and Ads with cliché captions, you complete a dive and realize you would be just fine if you never did it again?
+Imagine, after weeks or months of anticipation and after all the hyped up articles and advertisements with cliché captions, you complete a dive and realize you would be just fine if you never did it again?

 Related: Top 5 dive sites in Belize

 It saddens me to say that the Blue Hole has become known only as a “bucket list dive”, because, for most, it’s the type you absolutely must get off your list but really don’t care if you ever visit again.
 There’s hope however, for I think false assumptions and expectations are one of the main causes of disappointment.
 This dive site is different, it is the sort of novelty dive that, given the right conditions, can be enjoyed if approached with the right mindset and expectations.
 So here I will describe exactly what it is like to dive Belize’s Great Blue Hole.

 To begin, there is a lot to be enjoyed from the Blue Hole dive but it also requires a certain level of experience and responsibility that some new divers just don’t have.
 On a day where the visibility is excellent and the wildlife are roaming, it can be an otherworldly experience.